 Big Fan (2009): 6 out of 10: This is Precious for white people.
 The same collection of overweight pathetic losers, same overt racial stereotypes (assuming Guidos are a race, which I believe technically they are.
 (An offshoot of Oompa Loompa line if I recall correctly), and the same is this supposed to be funny moments.

 But instead of wallowing in the ethnocentric misery of rape, incest, AIDS, illiteracy, and stealing fried chicken of Precious.
 Big Fan deals with that most tragic of stories; the lifelong Giants fan.

-The film has some missteps in the second half as director Siegal struggles with some of the second half plot twists that take away from the gritty realism of the first half.
-In addition, while the acting and casting are top-notch across the board; some of the characters themselves are stereotypes so broad they seem to border on parody.
+The film has some missteps in the second half as director Siegal struggles with some second half plot twists that take away from the gritty realism of the first half.
+In addition, while the acting and casting are top-notch across the board; some characters themselves are stereotypes so broad they seem to border on parody.

 I like football and sports gives guys something to talk about.
-It is a much safer small talk subject than religion, politics or how I would like to sleep with your wife.
-I have never understood however the “Sports Fan” as depicted here, but I do understand the need to find a creative outlet in a pathetic dead-end life.
-You know like watching movies and writing about them on the internet.
+It is a much safer small talk subject than religion, politics, or how I would like to sleep with your wife.
+I have never understood however the “Sports Fan” as depicted here, but I understand the need to find a creative outlet in a pathetic dead-end life.
+You know like watching movies and writing about them on the Internet.

 Excuse me, I have to cry myself to sleep now.